Ebbw Vale: Sport and culture

 South East Wales does not generally have a high incidence of Welsh speakers in the population.
 That was not always the case and until the late 1800s, the Ebbw Vale area was largely Welsh-speaking changing as industry brought workers in from outside the area.

+A fictionalised version of the town was the setting for the 2024 BBC Three adult animated series The Golden Cobra, created by locals Adam Llewellyn, James Prygodzicz and Thomas Rees.